yongkangc/rustygram/README.md

 ## Highlights

-- Easily integrate rustygram into your app to quickly send messages to Telegram bots, groups, and channels if you have the chat ID.
+- Easily integrate rustygram into your rust application to quickly send messages to Telegram bots, groups, and channels.

 - Send asynchronous notifications in a reliable way.